 Budget

-Product one-pagers are invaluable for marketing and sales teams, enabling them to present essential information in a clear and compelling way to potential customers or stakeholders.
-They can even be used as an internal resource for new hires.
-Here's what to include:
+A product one-pager helps marketing and sales teams present essential product information to potential customers or stakeholders.
+They can also serve as an internal resource for onboarding new hires.
+Include:

 Product name